unreality/nCryptAgent/README.md

 Ever been jealous of macOS users and their fancy Secure Enclave backed SSH Keys?
 Or wanted a nice GUI for managing keys like [Secretive](https://github.com/maxgoedjen/secretive)? nCryptAgent is your answer!

 Use any smart card as an SSH key source, and manage them using a nice-ish GUI!
 Don't have a physical smart card or security key like a Yubikey?
-No problem -- Use the Microsoft Platform Crpyto Provider that is backed by your TPM for hardware backed keys!
+No problem -- Use the Microsoft Platform Crypto Provider that is backed by your TPM for hardware backed keys!

 Use your WebAuthN authenticator as your SSH key with `sk-ssh-ed25519@openssh.com` and `sk-ecdsa-sha2-nistp256@openssh.com` key types.